 An African-American from Indianola, Mississippi, Collins was part of the great post WWII migration to the industrial north from the agricultural south, especially from the Delta area of Northwest Mississippi.

 Collins opened his first barbecue joint, Argia B's Bar-B-Q, in the early 1950s in a storefront on the South Side at Forrestville and 47th St., and in 1957 he created his signature Argia B.'s Mumbo Bar-B-Que Sauce.
 His daughter, Allison Collins, says "In addition to great ribs, my Dad sold hot links, fried chicken, fish, shrimp, and fries, all of it drenched in Mumbo Sauce."
-In this picture from his daughter you can see the prominence he gave Mumbo Sauce in his signage.
+She gave me permission to use this picture.

 His sauce's popularity helped him and his brothers open about 10 other storefronts.
 They are all long gone, and Argia B. is gone too.
 He died in 2003, but, according to his obit in the Chicago Tribune, "He also provided the fuel, quite literally, to the civil rights struggle of the 1960s, as his popular barbecue restaurant was a frequent source of free nourishment for a young Rev. Jesse Jackson and other organizers of Operation Breadbasket, a predecessor of Operation PUSH."

-How did Chicago Mumbo Sauce make its way into Chinese restaurants and fried chicken joints in DC?
+How did Chicago Mumbo Sauce make its way into Chinese restaurants and fried chicken joints in DC and become something altogether different, DC Mumbo Sauce?
 We can only speculate.
-The South Side of Chicago has vast concentrations of African-Americans, but it is also the home of Chinatown, which, in the '50s, bumped right up against the area known as Bronzeville to the East, a center of black entrepreneurship.
-Bronzeville was either home or home away from home for familiar: Lorraine Hansberry, Louis Armstrong, Muddy Waters, Willie Dixon, and Buddy Guy, most of them migrants from the South like Argia B.
+The South Side of Chicago has vast concentrations of African-Americans, but it is also the home of Chinatown, which, in the 1950s, bumped right up against the area known as Bronzeville to the East.
+A center of black entrepreneurship, Bronzeville was either home or home away from home for Lorraine Hansberry, Louis Armstrong, Muddy Waters, Willie Dixon, and Buddy Guy, most migrants from the South, like Argia B.

-It is not hard to imagine that an African-American bought a bottle of Mumbo Sauce from his favorite ribjoint and later used it on carryout eggrolls from Chinatown.
-It is not much of a stretch to imagine that he or she moved to DC and brought Mumbo Sauce along.
-Perhaps it got there in the suitcase of one of the great South Side bluesmen.
-Perhaps it made the transit with an African-American cook from a Chinese restaurant.
-Or perhaps the vector was even a Chinese cook moving from Chicago to DC.
-However Mumbo journeyed from Chicago to DC, within a decade after Argia B. introduced his signature condiment, something bearing the same name began appearing in DC.
+It is not hard to imagine that an African-American bought a bottle of Argia B's Mumbo Bar-B-Q Sauce and used it on carryout eggrolls from Chinatown.
+It is not much of a stretch to imagine that he or she moved to DC and brought the sauce along.
+Perhaps it got there in the suitcase of one of the great South Side Chicago bluesmen.
+Perhaps it made the transit with a cook from a Chinese restaurant.
+However it journeyed from Chicago to DC, within a decade after Argia B. introduced his condiment, something bearing the same name began appearing in DC.

-In 2013, Celita R. Ratcliffe-Nash posted this comment to this page "I'm a native Washingtonian born 1952 and our family would order wings from Wings 'N Things from 14th and U St NW with Mumbo Sauce on them.
+In 2013, Celita R. Ratcliffe-Nash posted told me "I'm a native Washingtonian born 1952 and our family would order wings from Wings 'N Things from 14th and U St. NW with Mumbo Sauce on them.
 They would be delivered in brown paper bags on plates with white bread.
-This was in the 1950s and according to my dad who is 83 and his mother who is 101 the man that own the store came here from Chicago.
-It was African American who owned and ran this store."
+This was in the 1950s and according to my dad who is 83 and his mother who is 101 the man that owned the store came here from Chicago.
+It was an African-American who owned and ran this store."

 Since there is no official recipe, since it varies significantly from joint to joint, I've created one that has the best features of the best examples I've tasted in the DC area.
 Try it on fried chicken, fish, or shrimp, or even on eggrolls.
 I use it on my Grilled Sweet & Sour Pork.
 Unorthodox as it may sound, it's pretty good on barbecue ribs and pulled pork, too.